JKurzer/Artillery/Source/ArtilleryRuntime/Public/DyadicTest.md

 ```

 So. this doesn't output anything.
 That's _REALLY_ interesting, actually.
-That means two dyadics within the range 1/1024 to 1024/1024 produce a dyadic that fits in a float when
+That means two dyadics of the form x/1024 produce a dyadic that fits in a float when
 multiplied once.
 This sounds stupid, but has some ramifications that are interesting for us.